English

 How to use it?

-Since turmeric is not very well absorbed, special extracts have been developed that are absorbed much better.
-These extracts are processed in such a way that they are many times more efficiently absorbed than regular turmeric dry extracts, with or without black pepper included.
+Because turmeric is not easily absorbed, special extracts have been developed that are absorbed well.
+These extracts are processed in such a way that they are absorbed much more efficiently than ordinary turmeric dry extracts, with or without black pepper.

 Author: Sanne van der Rijt